 If you were wondering if there were Democrats, centrists, and progressives in Woodford County: Now you know!
 We all do better, when we all do better.
 Feel free to contact us with questions or to get on our local announcements list.
 Or click in any title below to expand it and get more information:

-If you're a U.S. citizen, not in jail, and will be at least 18 years old by November 6, 2018, you have the right to vote on both March 20, 2018 and November 6, 2018.
-You should register to vote now, and again whenever you move.
-You can register online, by mail, or in person:
+If you're a U.S. citizen, not in jail, and will be at least 18 years old by November 5, 2024, you have the right to vote in the next regular elections, and should register to vote now, and again whenever you move.
+You can choose to register online, by mail, or in person:

 Everything above can also be used to update your address when you move.